utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-cloud-git-repo.md

 To manage services you've authorized with, select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, select **Settings**, and select the **Connected accounts** tab.
 Learn more about [managing connected accounts](/docs/getting-started/settings/#connected-accounts).

-## Disconnecting a remote repository
+## Disconnecting a cloud-hosted repository

 After you disconnect a remote repository, you can no longer sync changes between Postman and the repository.